 Phish Tale of the Week

 Phishing attempts can often target specific groups that can be exploited by malicious actors.
-In this instance, we see a phishing scam targeting unsuspecting FedEx customers.
-This email appears to be a notification alerting us that our package could not be delivered due to incomplete information for our physical address.
-We are then prompted to update our address below.
-This email contains FedEx’s logo and a convincing message saying update my address, so why not click the link and update details?
+In this instance, we see a phishing scam targeting unsuspecting debt holders.
+This email appears to be a notification alerting us that Louis Vuitton is offering a 90% off Limited-Time Offer.
+We are then prompted to “shop now” and follow the link below to the store.
+This email contains a note about with an enticing offer for discounted luxury merchandise, so why not click here?
 Unfortunately, there are plenty of reasons not to click that email right away.

 Take a look below:

-1. The first red flag on this email is the sender address.
-Always thoroughly inspect the sender address to ensure its from a trusted sender.
-In the future, review the sender address thoroughly to see if the email could be coming from a threat actor.
+The first red flag on this email is the sender’s address.
+Always thoroughly inspect the sender’s address to ensure it’s from a trusted sender.
+In the future, review the sender’s address thoroughly to see if the email could be coming from a threat actor.

 General Recommendations: